samcochran/optimal-spacecraft-control/index.md

 Here we have animations of the optimal paths found by our optimal control solutions.
 The thrust line in the animation is directed opposite the control, representing the direction fuel would be burned in order to generate the thrust required by the spacecraft for the optimal solution.
 All of these solutions are for a spacecraft navigating the solar system, which the Sun and Jupiter as primary bodies influencing the gravity.

-## First control attempt
+## 180 thrust reversal

 <video width="640" height="640" controls>
 <source src="https://github.com/samcochran/Gravitational-Slingshot/raw/master/Animations/initial_control_attempt.mp4" type="video/mp4">
 Your browser doesn't support this video
 </video>

 Interestingly, the control's direction rotates 180 degrees as it passes by Jupiter to avoid getting caught by Jupiter's gravitational field.
+We never explicitly engineered the cost functional to discourage the spacecraft from getting close to planets.
 Note the continued and varied fuel use throughout the flight.

 ## Slingshot off the sun